Security of the Fischlin Transform in Quantum Random Oracle Model: Introduction

-When a prover outputs a valid Fischlin proof, a number of hash values are now known (to evaluate to 0).
+When a prover outputs a valid Fischlin proof, a number of hash values are now known (to fulfill the PoW condition, in the following discussion simplified to ``output 0'').
 This can only be achieved by correlating the choice of challenges with the random oracle.
-Clearly this can only happen if the probability that some hash outputs not involved in proof verification are 0 is now \emph{less} than suggested by the uniform distribution, otherwise the oracle output distribution would be biased.
-In the compressed oracle, this means that the oracle registers corresponding to valid transcripts not involved in the verification of the proof output by the adversarial prover cannot contain the uniform superposition of outputs anymore.
+Clearly this, in turn, necessitates that some hash outputs not involved in proof verification are now \emph{less} likely to be 0 than suggested by the uniform distribution, otherwise the oracle output distribution would be biased.
+In the compressed oracle, analogously, the oracle registers corresponding to valid transcripts not involved in the verification of the proof output by the adversarial prover cannot contain the uniform superposition of outputs anymore.
 This deviation is then exploited by the extractor.